dhis2/dhis2-docs/developer/web-api/data.md

 producing disaggregated data from an EMR system, but there may be cases where a *categoryOptionCombo* mapping is easier or more desirable.
-The DHIS2 implementation of adx will check for the existence of a *categoryOptionCombo* attribute and, if it exists, it will use that it preference to exploded dimension attributes.
+The DHIS2 implementation of adx will check for the existence of a *categoryOptionCombo* attribute and, if it exists, it will use that in preference to exploded dimension attributes.
 Similarly, an *attributeOptionCombo* attribute on the *group* element will be processed in the legacy way.
 Otherwise, the attributeOptionCombo can be